 Create a (tastefully) star-spangled menu.

-Pinterest is flooded with red, white and blue cakes, kebabs, candies, salsa, pies, fruit trays, cookies, ice pops and more.
+Pinterest is flooded with red, white and blue cakes, kebabs, candies, salsa, cookies, ice pops and more.
 We’ve even seen patriotic pasta and popcorn!
 With so many options, it’s easy to go a little overboard.
 But, in small doses—and with the right recipes—a themed side dish, dessert or beverage can help your 4th of July BBQ stand out from every other BBQ you’ll have this summer.
 Here are a few of our favorite ideas:

 Red, white and blue beverages…